 Do angels have names?
-Apparently they do.
-We know of two mentioned by name in the Bible: Gabriel, who appears in three of our stories this quarter.
-He brings messages to people.
-And Michael, who is the archangel and the highest-ranking angel.
+They do.
+We know of two good angels mentioned by name in the Bible.
+Gabriel, who appears in three of our stories this quarter, brought messages to people.
+Michael is an archangel and the highest-ranking angel.

 How many angels are there?
-More than can ever be counted (Heb.
+More than could be counted (Heb.
 12:22).

 Where did they come from and why?
 God made them to serve Him (Ps.
 148:5).
-They are not in human bodies; they are spirits.
+They are not in bodies; they are spirits.
 They were not born; they do not get old or sick; and they will not die.
 They are stronger than men, but not as strong as God.
 There are no baby angels.
 People who die do not become angels.

 What do they do?
 They praise and worship God all the time.
 The angels that appeared to the shepherds sang.
-They always do specific things.
+They do specific tasks for God.
 God tells them what He wants them to do and say.
-They walk and talk just like us.
-Mary talked for a long time with Gabriel when he came to her.
-Remember that the angel told both Mary and Joseph to name God's Son, Jesus (Matt.
-1:20; Luke 2:13).
-Some are messengers; some protect us.
+They can talk and sing.
+Mary talked for a long time with

+Gabriel when he came to her.
+Remember that the angel told both Mary and Joseph to name God's Son "Jesus" (Matt.
+1:21; Luke 1:31).
+Some are messengers while others protect us.
 They watch us (Ps.
 91:11) and know when we become believers in Jesus.
 They are wiser than humans but not as wise as God (Matt.
 24:36).
 They do not get married, and they do not have children (Matt.
 22:30).

 What do they look like?
 They are not men or women; they are spirits.
-But sometimes Bible people saw them in dreams.
-The shepherds saw them as a bright light in the sky.
-Usually, they looked like men when people like Mary saw them.
+But sometimes Bible people saw them in dreams or in special appearances.
+Usually, they take on the form of men when they appear before people.